 However the very production of such discursive records of government also contributed in the longer term to the development of new forms of popular politics.
 Through their records of dissidents the House Books provide us with glimpses of opposition to the ruling elite.
 During a disputed mayoral election in January 1483, some artisans, drinking in the tavern, were reported for voicing the opinion that it was not appropriate for Richard of Gloucester to influence the choice of their new mayor.
 As Liddy and Haemers commented ‘such alehouse chatter bore witness to a widespread popular sentiment in favour of urban self-government which the civic authorities could not contain’.
 But turning ‘chatter’ into a record also gave it a status in the political process that rumour alone previously lacked.
 By 1493 arbitrators in the dispute between the weavers and cordwainers were asked ‘to drawe up a paupire of theyr mynds’ and by 1504 direct action by rebellious commons was resolved through consideration of their ‘billes of complaynt’.
 Such writing was not just a process for those in power to record the dissidence of their opponents in order to suppress it, but had become integral to official political process.
 The very act of recording dissidence eventually increased its impact in the public government of the City and formalised, even empowered, its role within civic discourse, enabling a politics of opposition.

 In 1476-7, however, such formal acceptance of the role of criticism in local politics had not yet found its place in the records.
 The York House Books originated as a new form of record within a new Yorkist political culture founded upon a heightened awareness of the political importance of good conversation.
 This pronounced interest in the association between interior conscience and exterior action was in turn part of a wider cultural, religious and political agenda of mid fifteenth century European sovereigns.
 The correspondence of Edward IV and his brother with the provincial northern city of York can be directly compared with the correspondence of the Kings of France and the Dukes of Burgundy with the remoter municipal communities whose politics they struggled to control, as they sought to assert royal authority throughout their realms.
 Like them Richard Duke of Gloucester’s successful control of York, the chief city of the northern province that he was required to secure, was achieved in part by the threat of military force and by the insertion of his own men into core civic offices.
-Both of these traditional measures were critically sustained by the use of an affectively engaging rhetoric, a war of hearts and minds, that was preserved in civic registers, and in the new official civic version of the Corpus Christi drama.
+However, both of these traditional measures were critically sustained by the use of an affectively engaging rhetoric, a war of hearts and minds, that was preserved in civic registers, and in the new official civic version of the Corpus Christi drama.
 Eventually such records would enable the birth of a more oppositional politics in the public sphere than had traditionally been allowed.
-It is perhaps ironic therefore that above all this new political discourse in the 1470s and 1480s resulted in the creation of an idea of a loving relationship between the City of York and Richard, that has endured for centuries and which has taken on new popular meanings as it has done so.
+It is perhaps ironic therefore that above all this new political discourse in the 1470s and 1480s resulted in the creation of an idea of a loving relationship between the City of York and Richard that has endured for centuries and which has taken on new popular meanings as it has done so.
 Such is the power of the written word.